KennyChen1/wolfie-chat/README.md

 User Authentication:

 To protect passwords, we store a 1-way crytographic hash of the password.
 When a user attempts to login, the password is sent over the network, and is hashed by the server.
 The server will compare the stored hashed value with the hash value it just generated.
 To help defend against a cracked password, we add salt to everyone's password before hashing it.
-We used the hash function sha256, and the rand function to generate the salt (https://wwww.openssl.org/docs/manmaster/crypto/rand.html)
+We used the hash function sha256 available in openssl/sha.h, and the rand function, available in openssl/rand.h, to generate the salt (https://wwww.openssl.org/docs/manmaster/crypto/rand.html).
+Install openssl and openssl-dev using "sudo apt-get install openssl libssl-dev"

 Error Codes: